whatisthejava/versioning-with-external-aliases/Readme.md

 The MVC has a V1 page.
 If the V1 Page is loaded it has the ability to use the latest controller or the v1 controller The MVC has a V2 page.
-If the V2 Page is loaded it has the ability to use the latest controller or the v2 controller
+If the V2 Page is loaded it has the ability to use the latest controller or the v2 controller The MVC has a V3 page.
+If the V2 Page is loaded it has the ability to use the latest controller or the v3 controller

 ## Running the App